Generic Name: Paliperidone Injection (pal ee PER i done)

 - Avoid drinking alcohol while taking Invega Trinza (paliperidone injection).

 - Dizziness, sleepiness, and feeling less stable may happen with Invega Trinza (paliperidone injection).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you are 65 or older, use Invega Trinza (paliperidone injection) with care.
 You could have more side effects.